SoftUni-Internal/interactive-content/RO/07-Exam-Preparation-RO/01-Problem-02-RO.md

 - Durata pauzei: un număr întreg în intervalul \[10… 120\]

 ## Ieșire
-Rezultatul ar trebui să fie format dintr-o singură linie:
+Rezultatul trebuie să fie format dintr-o singură linie:

-- În cazul în care este timp suficient pentru a viziona un întreg episod:
+- În cazul în care este timp suficient pentru a viziona un episod complet:

 "**You have enough time to watch** \{**name of the series**\} **and would be left with** \{**time left**\} **minutes of free time.**"